Utilon/MutaPipe_Repo/README.md

 - python > 3.6.8
 - RAM: ??
-- Space required by the installation: ??
+- Space required by the installation: 36 MB
 - Scratch space for usage: depends the number and and size of PDB structures associated with the input genes.
 To check how many structures are available for your genes of interest, run `python3 00_search_pdb.py -g GENES_OF_INTEREST`.
 This will generate console output as well as csv files both of which provide an overview of how many structures have been identified for your input genes.

 ### Local Deployment